 Alcoholics Anonymous (AA) helps many people to stop drinking and stay sober.
 Members meet regularly and support each other.
-Your family members may also benefit from attending meetings of Al-Anon.
+Family members may also benefit from attending meetings of Al-Anon.
 Living with an alcoholic can be a painful, stressful situation.

 Relapse is common in people who are recovering from an addiction.
-Treatment, like taking medication and working with a therapist, may help reduce your chance of drinking and give you the support that you need if you do have a relapse.
+Treatment, like taking medication and working with a therapist, may help reduce the chance of drinking and provide the support needed in case of a relapse.

 AUD affects the body's major organs, including the brain, heart, liver, and pancreas.
 Treatment for AUD may also include medical treatment for life-threatening health conditions.
 These may include:

 It may not be possible to prevent AUD, but it tends to run in families.
-If you have family members that have a history of problem drinking, be aware that you may have an increased risk for addictive behaviors.
+If you have any family members with a history of problem drinking, be aware that it may increase your risk for addictive behaviors.

 Education and structured programs can help children and teens learn about alcohol and how it affects families and society.
-If you are a parent, be a good role model for your children by avoiding alcohol or drinking in moderation in a safe environment and without driving.
-Moderation is is one drink or less per day for women and two drinks or less per day for men.
+Parents can be good role models for their children by avoiding alcohol, or drinking in moderation in a safe environment without driving.
+Moderation is one drink or less per day for women and two drinks or less per day for men.

 Canadian Centre on Substance Abuse